Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Kuchiki-1.1-L2-7B (using oobabooga/text-generation-webui) : 10
 - Pygmalion-2-13B-SuperCOT2 (using oobabooga/text-generation-webui) : 10
 - airoboros-l2-13b-gpt4-m2.0 (using oobabooga/text-generation-webui) : 6.5
+- Mistral-7B-OpenOrca (using oobabooga/text-generation-webui) : 10
+- Nous-Capybara-7B (using oobabooga/text-generation-webui) : 10
+- Mistral-7B-Instruct-v0.1 (using oobabooga/text-generation-webui) : 9

 ### Question 10: Based on the following statement, determine if the author's opinion is for or against nuclear energy: "Nuclear energy is a powerful source, but the potential risks and radioactive waste management issues make it a dangerous choice."
 Task Domain: Opinion Detection